nandstand/sample-site/content/get-started/quickstart.md

 weight: 5
 ---

+{{% alert color="success" %}}

+This sample represents work that I did to help standardize developer environments on a previous software project.
+I collaborated with team leadership to develop a standard procedure for getting set up to work, and then created a guide for new developers on the project to use when getting started.

+The original document and the topics it covered are proprietary, so I created this sample to represent that work using generic software development topics like Python virtual environments and Git workflows.

+{{% /alert %}}

 ## What you'll set up

 A personal sandbox environment for developing, testing, and running HPC jobs on the university's Zephyr cluster.